bormaxi8080/osint-timeline/DRAFT.md

 sandboxed.sh.
 Safe runtime for autonomous on-chain AI agents: isolated sandboxes, Library skills, encrypted secrets: https://github.com/Th0rgal/sandboxed.sh

+Reef is the first open-source infrastructure for continual self-improving agents.
+It connects agent inference, feedback, learning, and versioned delivery.
+Use it to train model weights with Slime and SGLang, or improve an agent's harness, including its prompts, rules, and skills: https://github.com/Human-Agent-Society/reef/tree/main/

+HarnessRouter Community Edition: the self-hosted, Apache-2.0 edition of the unified interface for agent harnesses.
+Run Codex, Claude Code, Hermes, PI, DSH, and more through one API, with sessions, streaming, files, cancellation, and failure handling.
+Implements the Unified Harness Protocol (UHP), an open standard.
+Your keys, your infrastructure: https://github.com/HarnessRouter/harnessrouter

 Kooky.
 A minimal modern terminal for AI coding experience — Sidebar workspaces; horizontal / vertical split panes; one-click agent launch; per-agent activity readout; live workspace state with one-click Node and branch switching: https://github.com/iAmCorey/kooky

+DashClaw.
+Remote approvals, policy checks, and execution evidence for unattended AI agents: https://github.com/ucsandman/DashClaw

 ANAL (Agent Notation, Actually Lean) is a compact, token-lean serialization format for data flowing between agents and models.
 It needs no model retraining: it wins by matching the tokenizer rather than fighting it: https://github.com/SomeoneUnlicensed/anal